 Myth #3: Once you hit your “calorie limit,” you won’t feel hungry.

-The truth: Calorie counting may cause you to ignore your body’s natural hunger cues.
+The truth: Focusing only on counting calories may cause you to ignore your body’s natural hunger cues.
 If you’re following the number of calories on your food tracking app, you may feel the need to ignore your grumbling stomach until you can eat again.
 Waiting too long to eat can become unhealthy when you experience lightheadedness, dizziness or nausea.
 Experts recommend eating every three to five hours, since it takes time to digest the food you’ve eaten.4

 Skip strict calorie counting apps, advises Rodriquez, and enjoy balanced meals and snacks that include non-starchy vegetables, fruits, lean protein sources and whole grains to help you reduce hunger and feel fuller longer.5,6

 Myth #4: If you follow your calorie count, you’ll get the nutrients you need.